 How It Works

-We equip Pre-K-12 schools with digital resources, training, and strategy to teach positive psychology’s 24 character strengths and empower their students to build positive relationships.
+Easy for educators and impactful for students.
+We equip Pre-K-12 schools with the resources, strategy, and training to teach positive psychology’s 24 character strengths and empower their students to build positive relationships.

 Step 1